-A website built with WordPress provides great built-in internal linking functions, such as menus, permalinks, image links, categories, tags, and archives pages, search results pages, link widgets, sidebar widgets (e.g. Latest Posts), entries RSS, a default link tool, continue reading tags, etc. Additional linking features can also be added to WordPress using plugins.
-In short, WordPress is perfect for linking content both internally and externally.
+A WordPress website or blog provides built-in internal linking functions, such as menus, permalinks, image links, tags, categories, and archives pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS, an internal linking tool, continue reading tags, etc. Additional link features can also be added to WordPress via plugins.
+In short, WordPress is an ideal platform for creating extensive content linking.

-- Creating Internal Linking Using The WordPress Link Tool
+- Creating Internal Links Using The WordPress Advanced Linking Editor

-Internal content linking simply means adding links in your content to relevant posts and pages on your website.
+Internal content linking simply means adding links in your content pointing to relevant sections of your WordPress site.

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)